spences10/scottspence.com/posts/sveltekit-contact-form-example-with-airtable.md

 Down on the bottom of the automations panel there's a button to create a new automation, click that.

-Then click on the `+` button to add a new trigger, select `When record is created', then a properties panel will open on the right.
+Then click on the `+` button to add a new trigger, select 'When record is created', then a properties panel will open on the right.

 For the configuration select the 'submissions' table, you can test the